vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 25-26).
 Rotaka-begin on first Monday in St. śu.; for 3 months; fast

-on 14th of K. and worship with bilva leaves; five roṭakas (wheat bread or cake toasted on an iron or earthen dish ) to be made, one for naivedya, two for brāhmaṇa and two for performer; worship of Siva; perform for five years; on finishing vrata two roṭakas of gold or siver to be donated;
+on 14th of K. and worship with bilva leaves; five roṭakas (wheat bread or cake toasted on an iron or earthen dish ) to be made, one for naivedya, two for brāhmaṇa and two for performer; worship of Śiva; perform for five years; on finishing vrata two roṭakas of gold or siver to be donated;

 Vratārka, folios 30b-32b.
 Also called Bilvarotaka-vrata.
 Rohiṇicandra-sayana-Mat.
 57 describes it at great length